the D&S culture

 DS Gourmet.
 This is because we are really “into food” at D&S. We try to make every Firm lunch and every client invitation to the Firm an exercise in great food.
 Perhaps it is an outgrowth of our hedgehog principle in that “food is love”.

-Associates Committee.
+Committee On Associate Affairs.
 This committee is responsible for the promotion, evaluation and welfare of associates at the Firm.

 Special Events Committee.
 This committee is responsible for parties and other special events, including our annual firm outing.

-Taste committee.
+Taste Committee.
 This unusual committee was formed early in the Firm’s existence and, yes, it is devoted to trying to enhance our good taste in all applicable aspects.